vitaly92a/piskelapp-art-box/README.md

 ## What is Piskel?

 Piskel (https://piskelapp.com) is a free online tool for creating pixel art and animated sprites.
 It offers a simple and intuitive interface for designing pixel art, frame-by-frame animations, and GIFs.
-With Piskelapp, you can:
+With Piskel, you can:

 - **Create pixel art and animated sprites** from scratch or by importing existing images
 - **Edit and manipulate pixels** with various drawing tools and color palettes